Adeynack/kotti/README.md

    ```groovy
    def PUBLISH_VERSION = 0.1
    ```
    That means the current version that is about to be published is `0.1`.
+Make sure no `-SNAPSHOT` suffix is present.
 1. Add [release notes](CHANGELOG.md) for the current version.
   * Add a new version at the BEGINNING of the list (so they are sorted by reverse date order)
   * A new version starts with the version number and the date. ie: `## 0.1 - 2017-06-09`